VCityTeam/UD-Viz/Readme.md

         ├── Components
         |    └── Component_1         # A component shared by the Game and Widgets sub-directories
         |         └── *.js ...       # Component definition
         ├── Game
-        |    └── Shared
-        |         └── Component_2    # A component used by the Shared sub-set of the Game sub-directory
+        |    └── Component_2         # A component used by the Game sub-directory
         |              └── ...
         └── Widgets
              ├── Components